Categories: Organic Chemistry

 Nucleophilic Substitution Reactions at the Saturated C Atom

-Additions to the Olefinic C=C Double Bond
+Electrophilic Additions to the Olefinic C=C Double Bond

 Substitution Reactions on Aromatic Compounds

-Nucleophilic Substitution Reactions (Except Through Enolates) on the Carboxyl
+Nucleophilic Substitution Reactions at the Carboxyl Carbon

 Chemistry of the Alkaline Earth Metal Enolates